-DREAMBUILDERS offers a colorful moment from 8 environments, documented by photography and assemblages from the sites.
-Included is Grandma Prisbrey's Bottle Village consisting of 22 structures built over a 20year period, using materials from the city dump - discarded dolls, plumbing fixtures, doors and over 1,000,000 bottles.
-When asked about the inspiration for this project, TRESSA PRISBREY then 62, said she needed more room for her pencil collection (which numbered 4,000 at the time).
+DREAMBUILDERS offers a colorful moment from five environments, documented by photography and assemblages from the sites.
+Included are Grandma Prisbey's Bottle Village consisting of 22 structures built over a 20 year period, using materials from the city dump: discarded dolls, plumbing fixtures, doors and over 1,000,000 bottles.
+When asked about the inspiration for this project, TRESSA PRISBEY then 62, said she needed more room for her pencil collection (which numbered 4,000 at the time).